 The Western Balkans consists of Albania, Bosnia and Herzegovina, , the former Yugoslav Republic of Macedonia, Montenegro , Kosovo * and Serbia.
 All have a perspective to accede to the European Union and hence are also called 'enlargement countries'*This designation is without prejudice to positions on status, and is in line with UNSCR 1244 and the ICJ Opinion on the Kosovo declaration of independence

 The integration of the Western Balkan countries (WBCs) into the European Union (EU) is a major political and economic project designed to assure stability and development in the region.
 From the very beginning, cooperation on research and innovation has been stimulated as a tool to facilitate integration into the European Union.
-At the Council meeting in June 1993 under the Greek Presidency, Ministers adopted "The Thessaloniki agenda for the Western Balkans: Moving towards European Integration" which included an Action Plan in Science and Technology aiming at contributing to the reinforcement of the S&T capacities of each country and of the region as a whole.
-To raise the EU's political commitment towards the Balkans, a Steering Platform on Research was launched in June 2006 by the European Commission together with the Austrian Presidency.
-The Platform brings stakeholders from the Balkan Region and international donors aiming at creating more synergy between the many actions and instruments in support of re-building the S&T capacity in the region post war ( see speech 265 KB ).
+At the Council meeting in June 2003 under the Greek Presidency, Ministers adopted "The Thessaloniki agenda for the Western Balkans: Moving towards European Integration" which included an Action Plan in Science and Technology aiming at contributing to the reinforcement of the S&T capacities of each country and of the region as a whole.
+To raise the EU's political commitment towards the Balkans, a Steering Platform on Research and Innovation was launched in June 2006 by the European Commission together with the Austrian Presidency.
+The Platform brings together stakeholders from the Balkan Region and international donors aiming at creating synergies between the actions and instruments in support of increasing the research and innovation capacity in the region.

 - Roadmap (2016) 653 KB